𝐃𝐢𝐝 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝 𝐜𝐨𝐩𝐲 𝐚𝐧𝐝 𝐩𝐥𝐚𝐠𝐢𝐚𝐫𝐢𝐳𝐞 𝐛𝐢𝐛𝐥𝐞?? 𝐃𝐢𝐝 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝 𝐚𝐮𝐭𝐡𝐨𝐫 𝐐𝐮𝐫’𝐚𝐧 𝐟𝐨𝐫 𝐰𝐨𝐫𝐥𝐝𝐥𝐲 𝐠𝐚𝐢𝐧𝐬?? – 𝐚 𝐫𝐞𝐩𝐥𝐲 𝐭𝐨 𝐚𝐧𝐭𝐢-𝐈𝐬𝐥𝐚𝐦 𝐥𝐢𝐚𝐫𝐬

 It is very evident from Seerah (biography of Prophet’s life) that Prophet Muhammad (peace be upon him=sallallaahu alayhi wasallam) could not have authored Qur’an for worldly gains.

 ‘Nephew,’ he [Utbah] said, ‘you know your standing among us, but you have brought a matter of grave concern to your people.
-You have divided their community, made fun of their customs, criticised their gods and their religion and declared some of their ancestors to be unbelievers.
+You have divided their community, made fun of their customs, criticised their gods and their religion, and declared some of their ancestors to be unbelievers.
 Now, listen to me.
 I will make some proposals for you to examine and perhaps you will accept some of them.’

 The Messenger of Allah said, ‘Speak, Abul-Walid.
 I am listening.’
-‘Nephew, ‘Utbah continued, ‘if you want money by this business, we will collect some of our property and make you the wealthiest among us.
+‘Nephew, ‘Utbah continued, ‘if you want money from this business, we will collect some of our property and make you the wealthiest among us.
 If you want honour, we will make you our chief so that every decision is yours.
 If you want a kingdom, we will make you our king.

 If you are possessed by a ghost of a jinn that you cannot drive away from yourself, we will find skilful doctors to help you.
 We will spend our wealth on it till you are cured.’When Utbah had finished, the Messenger of Allah asked, ‘Have you finished, Abul-Walid?’